RishikaGhosh/Trip-ecstatic/README.md

 Wanted to create dynamically rendered web-pages with a functional backend.
 Fetching data from the back-end and displaying it on the frontend.
 Also wanted to learn about unit testing to test the functionalities.

 ## Tasks I have completed
-This project is more focused on the front-end, with heavy use of REST API calls, POST and GET methods using fetch etc. Nonetheless it has a working backend using node.js and express and unit tests as well.
+This project is more focused on the front-end, with heavy use of REST APIs, POST and GET methods using fetch etc. Nonetheless it has a working backend using node.js and express and unit tests as well.
 * Created web pages using HTML and CSS and made them dynamic using JavaScript
 * Improved UX with multi-select filters, image carousels
 * Implemented conditional rendering of page elements